willstepp/writings/sanctum-kthadras/sk-synopsis.md

 By now the room is completely overgrown with alien tissue.
 The entire place seems alive, crawling with strange lifeforms that have the characteristics of both animal and plant.
 Affixed to the floor is the man or what remains of him.
 There is a small beak inside the tangle of tentacles where his face used to be.
 It hisses those words she had heard so many times before, yet before it can complete the thought she stabs it repeatedly through the head with the railroad spike.
 It makes a horrible sound and then dies.
 She leaves and returns to her mother's house.

 _Stay away from the room.
 No matter what.
-There are parts of this world that are beyond our ability to understand them and will always be so.
-Now that I think about it, maybe that's the real reason I've kept this journal, as a warning to those who might stumble upon it.
-Like a signpost.
-Please don't go inside the room.
+There are parts of this world that are beyond our abilities to understand and will always be so.
+Now I realize maybe that's the actual reason I've kept this journal all the time, as a warning.
+A signpost for the curious.
+Please don't go to the room.
 Let me be your example.
 Stay far away.
 What a mess my life has turned out to be.
-How precarious it all is.
-How delicate the parts that separate a person from happiness and endless despair.
-I never understood this fucked-up world and now I guess I never will._
+How precarious it all was.
+Looking back now.
+How thin the walls that protected me from endless despair._

-Near the bottom of the final page a new paragraph had been started but never finished.
-It consists of a single word.

-_Mama_

-#### Chapter Thirteen - Will
+#### Chapter Thirteen - Will (5000)

 With the pendant and book Will makes his way through the woods behind the McDonald's to the back of the Murder Kroger.
 Using the pendant as a key and uttering the strange phrase the door unlocks.
 He enters and finds himself in a long candlelit corridor which he realizes is lined with adherents of the Order overlooking him from a floor above.
 They are chanting a strange song in low voices, their faces obscured under hoods.
 He walks through the corridor and descends the stairway at the end.
 The walls of the stairwell turn to rough-hewn stone like he is going underground.
 Eventually he comes to an open area with three doors.
 He approaches the doors one by one and opens them.
 Through the first he sees the creation of the world, of the hibernating God Kthadras in the vastness of space, a time before the Earth was born, and instantly his hair turns white as snow and his mind is overcome.
 He understands that in reality the being which they call Kthadras has no name, and never could.
 He opens the second door and sees the familiar back alleyway of the Murder Kroger, empty, a soft wind blowing through it.
 He closes the second door and reaches to open the third, but it is locked.
 And he understands that it would always be so.